mailchimp/content-style-guide/03-writing-about-people.html.md

 Don’t refer to a person’s disability unless it’s relevant to what you’re writing.
 If you need to mention it, use language that emphasizes the person first: ”she has a disability” rather than “she is disabled.”

 When writing about a person with disabilities, don’t use the words “suffer,” “victim,” or “handicapped.”
 “Handicapped parking” is OK.

-Don’t use the word “lame” in any context.

 ### Gender and sexuality